Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/settings-and-properties-related-to-the-water-system.md

 <td>
 <b>Mask</b>
 </td>
-<td>Select a texture whose red channel Unity uses to attenuate and suppress foam.</td>
+<td>Select a texture whose red channel Unity uses to reduce or remove foam.</td>
 </tr>

 <tr>
 <td>
 <b>Wind Speed Dimmer</b>
 </td>
 <td>Determines foam intensity.
 The normalized <b>Distant Wind Speed</b> determines the X axis value.
 The spline editor configures the Y axis value.
-See <a href="water-foam-in-the-water-system.md">Foam in the water system</a> for more information.</td>
+Refer to <a href="water-foam-in-the-water-system.html">Foam in the water system</a> for more information.</td>
 </tr>